DeltaEpiales/OHC/README.md

 **The Geometric Entropy Ansatz: Investigating the Hubble Tension via Holographic Scaling**

-This repository contains the codebase and theoretical framework for the **Osacra-Holographic Ansatz**, a parameter-free extension to $\Lambda$CDM that investigates whether the Hubble Tension ($H_0$) can be resolved by a dynamic vacuum energy coupled to cosmic entropy.
+This repository contains the codebase and theoretical framework for the **Osacra-Holographic Ansatz**, a parameter-free extension to $\Lambda$ CDM that investigates whether the Hubble Tension ($H_0$) can be resolved by a dynamic vacuum energy coupled to cosmic entropy.

 ## The Theory in Brief